by Gary P. Posner

 But given the defamatory nature of Clark's accusations, I was not content merely to write another "Letter to the Editor."
 In response to a communication from my attorney, which requested a retraction, apology and clarification, Clark, while citing references allegedly demonstrating that I consider ufologists to be loathsome, maintained that the "loathsome human being" paragraph did not even pertain to me (or to Klass or Oberg), but rather only to James Randi, with whom the subsequent paragraph of his editorial dealt.

 Yet, Clark offered to "insert a paragraph into our next editorial stating Dr. Posner's concerns and making it clear that he does not consider 'pro-paranormal activists,' including ufologists, to be 'loathsome human beings.'"
-I accepted, and submitted (via counsel) a proposed text.
+I accepted, and submitted (via counsel) my proposed text.

 In response, Clark wrote that he "would be delighted to publish a letter from Dr. Posner.